ArctosDB/documentation-wiki/_how_to/How-To-Manage-Code-Table-Requests.markdown

 ### Media Relationships

-New media relationships to new nodes require adjustments in table ``media_relations`` and trigger ``tr_mediarelations_biu_requireonekey``; these must be coordinated with the DBA team.
+If terms are added to or deleted from the [Media: Relationship Types](https://arctos.database.museum/info/ctDocumentation.cfm?table=ctmedia_relationship), please alert the DBA as changes may be required to the Media Metadata Bulkload Tool.

 ### Taxon Terms

-If terms are added to or deleted from the [Taxonomy:Terms code table](https://arctos.database.museum/info/ctDocumentation.cfm?table=cttaxon_term), please alert the DBA as changes may be required to the Classification Bulkload Tool.
+If terms are added to or deleted from the [Taxonomy: Term Values code table](https://arctos.database.museum/info/ctDocumentation.cfm?table=cttaxon_term), please alert the DBA as changes may be required to the Classification Bulkload Tool.

 ## Edit this Documentation